Centerra Gold Inc. research snapshot

 Frequently Asked Questions

 This CGAU AI stock analysis page is an informational tool only.
 It is not investment advice, a solicitation, or a guarantee of returns.
-Forecast ranges are scenarios based on available public data as of July 12, 2026 and can be wrong if gold and copper prices, operating costs, Mount Milligan or Oksut production results, Turkish jurisdiction developments, valuation multiples, or market conditions change.
+Forecast ranges are scenarios based on available public data as of August 3, 2026 and can be wrong if gold, copper, or molybdenum prices, operating costs, Mount Milligan or Oksut production results, Thompson Creek or Goldfield development outcomes, Turkish jurisdiction developments, valuation multiples, or market conditions change.